 Donor retention is an important topic for nonprofits for one very simple reason; it costs a lot more money to acquire a new donor than it does to retain an existing one.
 Despite this well-known fact, nonprofits of all sizes continue to struggle mightily on the retention front.
-By some accounts a full 70% of first-time givers don’t make a follow up gift in the second year.
+By some accounts a full 70 percent of first-time givers don’t make a follow up gift in the second year.

 The Chronicle of Philanthropy wrote about this struggle recently, citing research that takes into account “contributions by new donors, previous donors who gave more, and lapsed donors who started giving again.”

 After comparing the gains with losses in support, year over year, the research clearly shows that for every $100 a nonprofit raised in 2016, they lost $95 from supporters who didn’t return or who reduced their monthly donation amount.

 This attrition rate leads organizations to lose large numbers of one-time donors and invest more money into acquiring new donors to fill that loss.
 This leads to inefficient fundraising operations and less money for your mission.

 To retain donors and develop a relationship with them beyond their first gift, here are a few things to keep in mind.